rodrigols89/studies/modules/algorithms-and-ds/modules/data-structures/linear/linked-list/README.md

     return
 ```

-**Now, let's make "temp_node" point to the previous Node that will be deleted (To understand how to do that, see the example below):**
+**Now, let's make "temp_node" point to the previous Node that will be deleted (to understand how to do that, see the example below):**

 ```cpp
 /**